jstritch/easy-git-annex/README.md

 in single or double quotation marks to be valid JavaScript identifiers.

 Several types of option values are used.
-Arrays of the appropriate type are used for options accepting more than one value and options which may be repeated.
+Arrays of the appropriate type are used for options accepting more than one value and options which can be repeated.

 #### Scalar